joelberkeley/spidr/tutorials/BayesianOptimizationDesign.md

 ## Specify the environment with contravariant functors

-The `ReaderT env Graph a` type has proven flexible in allowing us to construct an acquisition tactic.
+The `ReaderT env Tag a` type has proven flexible in allowing us to construct an acquisition tactic.
 Let's now look at how to construct our environment. spidr provides a minimal `DataModel` record that wraps a `Dataset` and `ProbabilisticModel`, and uses this as a common environment for building aquisition functions.
 But sometimes we'll want to use a different structure, and without adding complexity to the empiric values themselves.
-Recall that a `ReaderT env Graph a` is equivalent to a `env -> Graph a`, and that we can modify the `a` with a `Functor`.
+Recall that a `ReaderT env Tag a` is equivalent to a `env -> Tag a`, and that we can modify the `a` with a `Functor`.
 A `Functor` is really a _covariant functor_, and there's an "opposite" construct, called a _contravariant functor_ which has a similar effect on the function input.
 Idris has a `Contravariant` interface, but due to language limitations it's not suitable for `ReaderT`, so spidr provides a standalone function `(>$<)`, which fulfills the roles of `Contravariant`'s equivalent to `map`.

 With this new functionality at hand, we'll return to our objective with failure regions.
 We'll need some data on failure regions, and to model that data:
 ```idris